jakobbossek/grapherator/README.md

 ## Introduction

 Due to lack of real world data comparisson of algorithms for graph problems is most often carried out on artificially generated graphs.
-The R package **grapherator** implements a modular approach to benachmark graph generation focusing on undirected, weighted graphs.
+The R package **grapherator** implements a modular approach to benchmark graph generation focusing on undirected, weighted graphs.
 The graph generation process follows a three-step procedure:

 1) Node generation,
 2) edge generation and finally